ajwheeler/Korg.jl/docs/src/API.md

 ```

 ## Statistical mechanics
-These functions can be used to calculate the number densities of all species in a given atospheric
+These functions can be used to calculate the number densities of all species in a given atmospheric
 layer, or other statmech calculations.

 ```@docs